uit-no-old/elixir-excelerate/meta-pipe.md

 For analysis of user provided data:
 1. The user deposits the data to be analyzed in ENA.
 2. The user selects META-pipe for data analysis, or the user configures a pipeline with a subset of the META-pipe tools.
-3. The data is tranfered as described in Step 2 above
+3. The data is tranfered as described in Step 2 above.
-4. The data is processed by META-pipe as in Step 3 above
+4. The data is processed by META-pipe as in Step 3 above.
 5. For public data the assembled nucletiods and proteins are added to the reference database as described in step 4 above.
 Private results are archived with a publication date at which they will be added to the reference database.
 6. Public data is added to the results database as described in Step 5 above, and private data will be added latter on the publication date.
-6. Public data is harmonized with EMB results as in Step 6 above, and private data will harmonized latter.
+7. Public data is harmonized with EMB results as in Step 6 above, and private data will be harmonized on the publication date.

 Notes:
 * We do not initially support ENA deposit, nor selection of META-pipe.
 Instead the data must be submitted throught the META-pipe GUI.